-It is mostly impossible to perform on-device retraining on edge devices due to their resource-constrained nature.
+Because of the resource-constrained nature of edge devices in terms of memory and computing power, on-device re-training (or federated learning) is typically restricted to tiny batch size, small inference (sub-)networks or limited optimization steps, all resulting in a performance degradation.
 Instead, retraining often occurs on a remote server with sufficient resources.
-One possible strategy to continuously improve the model performance on edge devices is a two-stage iterative process: (\textit{i}) at each round, edge devices collect new data samples and send them to the server, and (\textit{ii}) the server retrains the network using all collected data, and then sends the updates to each edge device~\citep{bib:cs06:Brown}.
-An essential challenge herein is that the transmissions in the second stage are highly constrained by the limited communication resource (\eg bandwidth, energy) in comparison to the first stage.
-State-of-the-art DNN models always require tens or even hundreds of mega-Bytes (MB) to store parameters, whereas a single batch of data samples (a number of samples that can lead to reasonable updates in batch training) needs a relatively smaller amount of data.
-For example, for CIFAR10 dataset \citep{bib:cifar10}, the weights of a popular VGGNet require $56.09$MB storage, while one batch of 128 samples only uses around $0.40$MB~\citep{bib:ICLR15:Simonyan, bib:ECCV16:Rastegari}.
-As an alternative, the server sends a full update once or rarely.
-But in this case, every node will suffer from a low performance until such an update occurs.
+One possible strategy to allow for a continuous improvement of the model performance is a two-stage iterative process: (\textit{i}) at each round, edge devices collect new data samples and send them to the server, and (\textit{ii}) the server retrains the model using all collected data, and sends updates to each edge device \cite{bib:cs06:Brown}.
+The first stage may be even not necessary if new data are collected in other ways and made directly available to the server.